 - Mitigation Planning Program Resource List

-- Local Mitigation Planning Fact Sheet (2016)
+- Local Mitigation Planning Fact Sheet (2021)

-If you're interested in attending or hosting field offerings for these trainings, please contact the appropriate FEMA Regional Office.
+If you're interested in attending or hosting field offerings for these trainings, please contact the appropriate FEMA regional office.

-IS-318 Mitigation Planning for Local and Tribal Communities: This independent study course is for staff responsible for developing, updating, or reviewing local and/or Tribal mitigation plans.
-Students will learn about the mitigation planning process, including involving partners and the public, conducting a risk assessment, identifying and prioritizing mitigation actions, implementing the mitigation strategy, and updating the plan.
+IS-318 Mitigation Planning for Local and Tribal Communities: This independent study course is for staff responsible for developing, updating, or reviewing local and/or tribal mitigation plans.
+Students will learn about the mitigation planning process, including involving partners and the public, conducting a risk assessment, identifying and prioritizing mitigation actions, implementing the mitigation strategy and updating the plan.

 Planning for Resilient Communities Training: This four-hour workshop provides an overview of the mitigation planning process and discusses the role of community planners in risk reduction.
-The course covers how planners and community officials can facilitate the planning process, assess existing and future vulnerabilities, assess community capabilities, and identify potential solutions.
+The course covers how planners and community officials can facilitate the planning process, assess existing and future vulnerabilities, assess community capabilities and identify potential solutions.